blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [Eventor](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Eventor/Eventor.ino#L26)

+**NOTE** : Eventor is triggered only for messages that comes from hardware side.

 **NOTE** : Events are triggered only once when the condition is met.
 However there is one exclusion:
 Let's consider simple event as above ```if (temperature > 40) send notification ```.